Tropic of Capricorn:

 The center-left government of Pierre Aguirre Cerda desires a neutral course in the coming conflict.
 Chile has an ongoing territorial dispute with Argentina in the Beagle Channel south of Tierra del Fuego, but nationalists also point to broader claims in Patagonia and the Northern Andes.
 British firms dominate Chile’s prime export sectors, copper and nitrates, and American financial influence is also strong.
 Chile has strong sympathies with Britain, but no formal (or even informal) alliance.

 The Chilean Navy maintains its century-long special relationship with Britain’s Royal Navy, and its major units have been reconstructed along the same lines as their British near-sisters.
 Chile’s wealth has declined relative to that of Argentina and Brazil, and the fleet has made fewer purchases of new warships than its rivals.
 The Navy lost a great deal of its political influence following the 1931 mutiny, but has obtained a few modern warships.
-A new British-built cruiser and division of big modern destroyers have joined a pair of Italian-built fast armored cruisers.
+A division of big modern destroyers has joined a pair of modernized British-built dreadnoughts and two Italian-built fast armored cruisers.

 Notes: In our reality, Chile suffered not only the triple economic shock described here, but also a devastating blow from the Great Depression as prices for its exports plummeted.
 The fleet indeed rebelled over pay cuts, and the Navy has never regained its prestige.
 That could be remedied with a successful war against the pompous, arrogant Argentines.
 Chile remains neutral as Argentina plunges South America into the Second Great War, but her military and political leaders are ready to abandon that stance if a favorable opportunity appears.
 The weakest of the South American naval powers, Chile is not in a position to challenge mighty Argentina by herself.

-And that’s the basis for South American Navies.
+And that’s the basis for Tropic of Capricorn.

-Don’t wait to put South American Navies on your game table!
-Join the Gold Club and find out how to get it before it's gone forever!
+Don’t wait to put Tropic of Capricorn on your game table!
+Join the Gold Club and find out how to get it before anyone else!

 Mike Bennighof is president of Avalanche Press and holds a doctorate in history from Emory University.
 A Fulbright Scholar and award-winning journalist, he has published over 100 books, games and articles on historical subjects.